 Though visually appealing, Beauty and the Beast is a largely mediocre film in its attempts to bring one of Disney’s most acclaimed animated films back to the big screen for a live-action return.
-Much of it has to do with the film’s attempts to set itself apart from the animated version.
+Much of the problem has to do with the film’s attempts to set itself apart from the animated version.
 An example is in the beginning of the film when Belle is doing the wash and constructs a washing machine from a barrel tied to a horse and teaches a little girl to read while doing the laundry.
 There was already an entire musical number dedicated to how different Belle was from the rest of the townsfolk and how they saw her as an oddity and this new scene does nothing but portray the majority of the villagers as openly hostile towards Belle, but such hostility never came up during the prior musical number and seems wildly out of place.

 The Beast doesn’t need a Freudian excuse either, with the film opting to give him a cruel father from whom he learned his cruelty.
 One of the greatest aspects of the animated version was presenting the same characterization in both Gaston and the Beast at the start of the film, both haughty and egotistical in their own ways for no other reason than they can be, with one learning to change over the course of the film and the other staying the same.

-What’s more is the Enchantress is shown to be just as cruel, if not more so than the Beast.
+What’s more, the Enchantress is shown to be just as cruel, if not more so than the Beast.
 Here’s a person who saw the pretentiousness of the prince and decided to teach him a lesson by turning him into a beast, yet she does nothing to Gaston who knowingly tries to murder Maurice and willfully insults her.
 Furthermore, she gives the Beast a magic book allowing him to go anywhere, though still retaining his beastly form.
 It would appear the Enchantress in this film wanted to make the Beast suffer rather than teach him a lesson and is quite out of character

 The magic book is pointless too.
 Belle and the Beast use it to travel to Paris where Belle finds out what happened to her mother.
 The problem here is twofold: it provides unnecessary padding, making the film longer than it needs to be and wastes a perfectly good plot device.
 The scene in the Parisian apartment stops the film cold so Belle could find out what happened to her mother and then the book is never used again.
 In the beginning of the film, Belle was complaining about how she wanted “adventure in the great wide somewhere.”
 This book could have been used to such effect, making the film veer off into a third act which would have allowed the film to be its own thing in such a fantastic way.
 Nevertheless, once it’s used, the book is put away and never seen again.